Generic Name: Saxagliptin and Metformin (sax a GLIP tin & met FOR min)

 - Low blood sugar can happen.
 The chance of low blood sugar may be raised when Kombiglyze XR (saxagliptin and metformin) is used with other drugs for high blood sugar (diabetes).
 Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
 Follow what you have been told to do if you get low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

-- Very bad and sometimes deadly pancreas problems (pancreatitis) have happened with Kombiglyze XR (saxagliptin and metformin).
-This could happen at any time during care.
+- Severe and sometimes deadly pancreas problems (pancreatitis) have happened with Kombiglyze XR (saxagliptin and metformin).
+This could happen at any time during treatment.
 Signs of pancreatitis include very bad stomach pain, very bad back pain, or very upset stomach or throwing up.
 Call your doctor right away if you have any of these signs.

 - Drugs like this one may cause joint pain that can be very bad and disabling.
 Call your doctor right away if you have very bad joint pain or any joint pain that does not go away.